 \subsection{Comparison between the two studies}

-First, let us recall that the proof of the exponential ergodicity carried out in any dimension is obviously relevant in dimension $1$, whereas the converse is not possible, or at least not directly.
-Indeed, the process in dimension $1$ is quite simple since it goes towards the origin or not in terms of the sign of $X_t\cdot V_t$.
-In higher dimension, if we want to estimate the hitting time of a compact set, let say a ball, we can not see if the process is evolving towards the ball just in terms of the sign of $X_t\cdot V_t$, and the computations do not proceed as well as in dimension $1$.\\ Nevertheless, even if the approach handled in dimension $1$ can not be expanded in higher dimension, it has the advantage to give more quantitative results than those obtained with the Lyapunov function. \\ Finally, let see that the two approaches carried out in dimension $1$ and in higher dimension cover different types of PDMPs.\\ \begin{itemize} \item Let look at the process studied in \cite{FGM10}, \cite{FGM15} and \cite{BR}, whose generator has the following form :
+Let us first recall that the proof of the exponential ergodicity carried out in any dimension is obviously relevant in dimension $1$, whereas the converse is not possible, or at least not directly.
+Indeed, the process in dimension $1$ is quite simple since it goes towards the origin or not in terms of the sign of the scalar product $X_t\cdot V_t$.
+In higher dimension, if we want to estimate the hitting time of a compact set, let say a ball, we can not see if the process is evolving towards the ball just in terms of the sign of $X_t\cdot V_t$, and the computations do not proceed as well as in dimension $1$.\\ Let now see that the two approaches carried out in dimension $1$ and in higher dimension cover different types of PDMPs.\\ \begin{itemize} \item Let look at the process studied in \cite{FGM10}, \cite{FGM15} and \cite{BR}, whose generator has the following form :

 for $(x,v)\in\RR\times \{-1,+1\}$.\\ This process does not satisfy Assumption $(\mathcal{A}_4)$, because for $v'=-1$ we have